Class B Commercial Driver: Job Duties, Employment Outlook, and Training Requirements

 What Is the Projected Employment Outlook?

-According to the U.S. Bureau of Labor Statistics, job opportunities for all truck drivers were expected to grow by nine percent between 2008-2018, which was about normal for all U.S. industries (www.bls.gov).
-Specifically, jobs in the heavy and tractor-trailer truck industry were projected to grow by 13%, and those for light delivery truck drivers by four percent.
-It was predicted that nearly 292,000 total jobs would be established within that decade.
+According to the U.S. Bureau of Labor Statistics, job opportunities for drivers in the heavy and tractor-trailer truck industry were projected to grow by 11% during the decade between 2012-2022, and those for light delivery truck drivers by five percent.
+It was predicted that nearly 261,480 total jobs would be established within that decade.

 What Training Requirements Must I Satisfy?